 This dissertation joins other recent studies of a minor national cinema, originating in a small nation, that place their cinemas in a global context.
 Methodologically, I rely on cultural, genre, global, and transnational cinema studies.
 Each chapter takes one type of natural geography as a starting point (the wild forest, the sea and the mountain) in order to analyze how, in the film texts, each aspect of nature negotiates the local and the global contexts.
 Thus, each chapter creates a bridge between cinematic representations, Norwegian national and global culture.
 As a result, this project has demonstrated that the relationship between cinema and culture is complicated by the relationship both have cultivated with nature.
 This dissertation has confirmed that as a mode of representation cinema is fundamentally transnational, crossing borders and, thus, contradicts the attempts of national ideologies to contain culture and identities within enclosed borders.
 At the same time, I have shown that cinema and nature are equally transnational, fluid and porous and that they are places of negotiation between the local and the global.

 viii, 246 pages

 Copyright 2012 Sabine Brigitte Henlin-Stromme

 Henlin-Stromme, Sabine Brigitte.
-"Nature, nation and the global in contemporary Norwegian cinema." dissertation, University of Iowa, 2012.
+"Nature, nation and the global in contemporary Norwegian cinema."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.